openmanuscript/openmanuscript/rougue/readme.md

   pair a mouse with the computer, as well.
 If that's what you want to do, that should work fine.
 - Set up things to work in a terminal-only mode.
-If this option makes sense to you, you're closer to making a more distraction-free RogueWriter.
+If this option makes sense to you, you're closer to making a more distraction-free **RogueWriter**.